hiya, Sarah here

 Being an RN is a total honor and a rewarding career.
 Some of my favorite memories include singing with a coworker to patients, working on voice exercises with a patient who had botulism poisoning, and holding untold numbers of hands.

 The amount of relief I experience through lifestyle changes like daily morning sun, meditation, and eliminating inflammatory foods is too good to keep to myself.
-I went back to health coaching school to learn how to help my hard working nurses & mommas feel better too.
-My vision is to create a Caregivers’ School, where we learn from and inspire each other to find our own ways to be healthy while also caring for everyone else.
+I went back to health coaching school to learn how to help my hard working nurses & mommas feel more peaceful too.

 “Almost everything will work again if you unplug it for a few minutes, including you”